advdv/go-httpio/README.md

 ctrl.SetErrorHandler(/* allow error handling to be customized */)

 //and voila, your request handlers can now look like this.
 Notice you don't have to write any
-//logic for decoding the CreateAccountInput or encoding its output.
-Validation is also done
-//before the input is passed to the implementation. r.HandleFunc("/accounts/create", func(w http.ResponseWriter, r *http.Request) {
+//logic for decoding the CreateAccountInput or encoding its output. r.HandleFunc("/accounts/create", func(w http.ResponseWriter, r *http.Request) {
   input := &CreateAccountInput{}
   if render, ok := ctrl.Handle(w, r, input); ok {